livepeer/grants/README.md

 - **Impact for Livepeer**: The grant proposal should have a direct impact on the success of Livepeer and its community.
 The grant should be impactful to the success of the proposal.

 _Note: This repo is migrated from the [previous repo](https://github.com/Livepeer-Community-Node/Grant-Program) to kick start the new grants process_

+## Sponsorship Requests

+Interested in partnering with the Livepeer?
+We’d love to hear how we can join forces to drive awareness, understanding, and adoption of crypto technologies further into mainstream and digital-native audiences.

+For any sponsorship requests for your conference, hackathon, event, etc, please fill out the [following application](https://github.com/livepeer/Grant-Program/issues/new?assignees=shann7&labels=&projects=&template=sponsorship.yml&title=%5BSponsorship%5D%3A+%3CEvent+Name+Here%3E).